-Required Supplementary Information (unaudited) (continued)
+Required Supplementary Information (Unaudited) (Continued) For the Years Ended June 30, 2023 and 2022

-Modified Approach for Steel Water Storage Tanks Infrastructure Capital Assets (continued)
+Modified Approach for Steel Water Storage Tanks Infrastructure Capital Assets (Continued)

 The District expensed \$865,427 and \$837,891 on the steel water storage tanks maintenance for the fiscal years ended June 30, 2023 and 2022, respectively.
 These expenses delayed deterioration; however, the overall condition of the steel water storage tanks was not improved through these maintenance expenses.
 The District has estimated that the amount of annual expenses required to maintain the District's steel water storage tanks at the average TAI rating of 5.0 through the year 2023 is a minimum of \$904,764.